 His eyes blurred over.
 His hand holding her neck shook.
 He couldn’t disobey Arkhill.
 The demigod had been like a father to him, taking him under his wing after his parents’ death, feeding him, sheltering him, caring for him.
 But this little girl . . .

 His hand fell limp and she sucked in air.
-Her mouth opened wide and a wail drew out.
+Her mouth opened wide, and a wail drew out.
 Anyone could hear her and be in the room any second.
 He had to think.
 Arkhill needed to know he had ended her life.

 An idea sparked.

-With his free hand, he snapped his fingers and a flame flickered to life in his hand.
-Fire licked at his fingers, but there was no pain and it did not eat away at his skin.
-He lit the nest and the flames went to work eating away the furs, the wood, and spreading to the floor.
-Fileus pulled Alaine into his coat, closed his eyes, and disappeared.
+With his free hand, he snapped his fingers.
+A flame flickered to life in his palm and licked harmlessly at his fingers.
+He threw the fire at the nest pulled Alaine into his coat, and disappeared.